Arne Arvidsson

 Arne Arvidsson (19 January 1929 – 30 September 2008) was a Swedish footballer who played as a goalkeeper.
 He also played bandy for Djurgårdens IF Bandy in the 1960s.

 Club career

 Arvidsson started his career in Långshyttans AIK and joined Djurgårdens IF in 1952.
 He made his debut in a game against Hälsingborgs IF the same year.
 With Djurgården, he won the Allsvenskan in 1954–55, 1959, 1964.
 In 1966, he joined IK Sirius for two seasons.
 In 1973, he was back in Djurgårdens IF for one Intertoto Cup match.

 International career

-He made his international debut in the 1952–55 Nordic Football Championship match against Norway national football team.
+He made his international debut in the 1952–55 Nordic Football Championship match against [Norway national team.
 In total, he made 27 appearances.